Rice Lake Plains Natural Area

 Through a combined effort of prescribed burns, cutting and hand pulling, NCC, partners and volunteers are fighting back against the encroachment of non-prairie species, including invasive Scotch pine.
 Pockets of natural prairie and savannah are still intact and more are being established through direct seeding and planting projects.
 We are using the seeds produced by these areas to encourage the return of native grasses and wildflowers.
 Through these efforts we hope to see an influx of native species, such as grassland birds and insects, to the area.

-Click here to learn more about our current projects in the Rice Lake Plains Natural Area.
+Donate today to support our ongoing conservation and stewardship work in the Rice Lake Plains Natural Area.

 What lives here